 Heidi Kyser

 Managing EditorDesert Companion welcomed Heidi Kyser as staff writer in January 2014.
-In 2018, she was promoted to senior writer and producer, working for both DC and KNPR's State of Nevada.
+In 2018, she became senior writer and producer, working for both DC and KNPR's State of Nevada.
 She produced KNPR’s first podcast, the Edward R. Murrow Regional Award-winning Native Nevada, in 2020.
 The following year, she returned her focus full-time to Desert Companion, becoming Deputy Editor, which meant she was next in line to take over when longtime editor Andrew Kiraly left in July 2022.
-In 2024, CEO Favian Perez promoted Heidi to managing editor, charged with integrating the Desert Companion and State of Nevada newsroom operations.
+In 2024, CEO Favian Perez promoted Heidi to managing editor, charging her with integrating the Desert Companion and State of Nevada newsrooms.

-In her 20 years as a print and on-air journalist, Heidi’s done it all, from news writing for a weekly business publication, to producing multimedia stories for an alternative weekly, winning a handful of Eddie, Maggie, and Nevada Press Association awards along the way.
-She got into journalism after leaving academics to pursue research and writing with more immediacy, but managed to earn a master’s degree from Harvard along the way.
+In her 20 years as a print and on-air journalist, Heidi’s done it all, from news writing for weekly business magazines, to producing multimedia pieces for alt weeklies, winning a load of Eddie, Maggie, and Nevada Press Association awards along the way.
+She left academics after getting a master's degree from Harvard, so she could pursue research and writing with more immediacy.

-When she’s not camping, hiking, riding her bike, or doing some other outdoor activity with her husband, Heidi is most likely to be found on a yoga mat, being spotted by her 100-pound American bulldog Buster.
+When she’s not camping, hiking, riding her bike, or doing some other outdoor activity with her husband, Heidi is most likely to be found on a yoga mat, being spotted by her 100-pound pit bull Buster.

 -